Case Study: The Vera Project, Seattle Website Redesign

 Client: The Vera Project, Seattle

-Industry: Arts nonprofit
+Industry: Arts nonprofit, youth engagement

 Background